 Unlike the Windows operating system, Mac OS is much more stable and robust.
-It doesn’t get infected or crashed so quickly however you can’t stop issues that are related to hardware failure.
+It doesn’t get infected or crash so quickly however you can’t stop issues that are related to hardware failure.
 Most performance issues are due to an old HDD or low memory.
 You can upgrade RAM or replace the HDD with SSD to give a new life to your device.

 Most of the users are not aware of how to clone Mac Hard Drive to SSD.
 Cloning disk on macOS is an easy process however if you are not cautious, you may end up losing your important data.
 If you ever feel that you won’t be able to follow the step-by-step process to clone disk on Mac, it is recommended to use one of the best Mac cloning software in 2021.
 SSD makes the computer run faster and gives you an uninterrupted gaming experience.

 What Do You Need?

 - To clone the disk on Mac, you will need an external SSD.
 The storage capacity should be equivalent to or higher than the old HDD.

 - A connector to connect the SSD to your Mac will be required as it doesn’t come along with the SSD.
 A few external drives may come with the USB connector however the internal hard drives come with 2.5in SATA drives or 3.5in SATA drives.

 - You may need some software to clone Hard Drive to SSD on Mac if the manual steps can’t finish the task properly.
 Check out the Best Mac Cloning Software in 2023.

 How to Clone My Mac Hard Drive to SSD

 Step 1.
 Take out the SSD from the box and mount it properly with the SATA connector.

 Step 2.
 Ensure to connect it properly with the adaptor and connect it with the USB port.